Patterns of interval correlations in neural oscillators with adaptation: Results

-An important special case, the adaptive exponential integrate-and-fire model is illustrated in Fig.1 (here, $f_0(v)=-\gamma v+\gamma\Delta_T\exp[(v-1)/\Delta_T]$ and $N=0$).
-Time courses of $v(t)$ and $a(t)$ are shown in Fig.1a1,b1 for two distinct correlation patterns possible in this model.
-The ISI sequence $T_i,T_{i+1},T_{i+2}$ displays patterns of {\em short-long-long} (Fig.1a1) and {\em short-long-short} (Fig.1b1), corresponding to a negative SCC, which decays monotonically with the lag $k$ (Fig.1a3) or to an SCC oscillating with $k$ (Fig.1b3).
-Below we develop a theory to analyze these and other correlation patterns possible in multi-dimensional adapting IF models.
+An important special case, the adaptive exponential integrate-and-fire model \citep{BreGer05} \rot{with purely spike-triggered adaptation and a white noise current with constant mean} is illustrated in Fig.1. \rot{It assumes an exponential nonlinearity $f_0(v)=-\gamma v+\gamma\Delta_T\exp[(v-1)/\Delta_T]$ \citep{FouHan03,BadLef08} and corresponds to $N=0$.} Time courses of $v(t)$ and $a(t)$ are shown in Fig.1a1,b1 for two distinct correlation patterns possible in this model.
+The ISIs $T_i=t_i-t_{i-1}$ are obtained as differences between subsequent spiking times $t_i$.
+The sequence $T_i,T_{i+1},T_{i+2}$ displays patterns of {\em short-long-long} (Fig.1a1) and {\em short-long-short} (Fig.1b1), corresponding to a negative SCC, which decays monotonically with the lag $k$ (Fig.1a3) or to an SCC oscillating with $k$ (Fig.1b3).
+In the following, we develop a theory to analyze these and other correlation patterns possible in multi-dimensional adapting IF models.